excsn/fibre/channels/README.GUIDE.md

 *   **SPSC (Single-Producer, Single-Consumer):** The fastest pattern for 1-to-1 communication.
 Implemented with a lock-free ring buffer.
 It's bounded and requires `T: Send`.
 *   **MPSC (Multi-Producer, Single-Consumer):** Many threads/tasks send to one receiver.
 Great for collecting results or distributing work to a single processor.
 Implemented with a lock-free linked list and supports both bounded and unbounded modes.
 Requires `T: Send`.
 *   **SPMC (Single-Producer, Multi-Consumer):** One thread/task broadcasts the same message to many receivers.
 Each consumer gets a clone of the message.
 Implemented with a specialized ring buffer that tracks individual consumer progress.
 It's bounded and requires `T: Send + Clone`.
+For a more flexible pub/sub model, see `spmc::topic`.
 *   **MPMC (Multi-Producer, Multi-Consumer):** The most flexible pattern, allowing many-to-many communication.
 Implemented with a `parking_lot::Mutex` for robust state management and support for mixed sync/async waiters.
 Supports bounded (including rendezvous) and "unbounded" (memory-limited) capacities.
 Requires `T: Send`.
 *   **Oneshot:** A channel for sending a single value, once, from one of potentially many senders to a single receiver.
 Requires `T: Send`.